 When is the latest I can submit my grant application to the Grants and Awards Division?

-3 business days in advance of the agency deadline at noon (unless otherwise stated in the Funding Deadline Calendar).
+3 business days in advance of the agency deadline at noon (unless otherwise stated in the Research Opportunities Database).
 For example, if the agency deadline is Monday, the internal deadline will be the previous Wednesday at noon.
 Please be aware of statutory holidays and weekends.

 Why do you need three days to process my application?